jetteim/exscudo-api-docs/rest-api-doc.md

 ##### `!
 In the requests specs below only the method part of your URI is stated.
 Please see the "General" section for the base endpoint.`

 ### Support methods
+These methods require authentication as described in Readme.

 #### Init